SawKunal/BookManager/README.md

-# BookManager
-📚 Book Manager – Personal Library API
+# 📚 BookManager – Personal Library API

-Book Manager is a simple and efficient API-based application to help users manage their personal library.
-Built using Node.js, Express, and MongoDB, this app allows users to add, update, view, and delete books with details like title, author, and publication year.
+**Book Manager** is a simple and efficient API-based application to help users manage their personal library.
+Built using **Node.js**, **Express**, and **MongoDB**, this app allows users to add, update, view, and delete books with details like title, author, and publication year.

+---

-🚀 Features
+## 🚀 Features

-  📌 Add new books with title, author, and published year 📖 View all stored books
+- 📌 Add new books with title, author, and published year
+- 📖 View all stored books
-  ✏️ Update book details
+- ✏️ Update book details
-  ❌ Delete a book
+- ❌ Delete a book
-  🌐 Optional frontend interface (HTML + JS + CSS)
+- 🌐 Optional frontend interface (HTML + JS + CSS)
-  🧠 MongoDB Atlas or local MongoDB integration for real-time data persistence
+- 🧠 MongoDB Atlas or local MongoDB integration for real-time data persistence

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-  Node.js + Express
+- Node.js + Express
-  MongoDB Atlas or Local MongoDB
+- MongoDB Atlas or Local MongoDB
-  Mongoose (ODM)
+- Mongoose (ODM)
-  HTML, CSS, JavaScript (Frontend - optional) cURL / Postman for API Testing
+- HTML, CSS, JavaScript (Frontend - optional)
+- cURL / Postman for API Testing

+---

-📘 API Documentation
+## 📘 API Documentation

-Base URL:
+### Base URL

 http://localhost:3000/api/books

 1. 🟢 Create a New Book